 This is but a brief analysis of just one narrative from Jan’s montage of many woven into the painting.
 There are 40 identities in total and nearly all of them inter-relate or are cross referenced.

 Petrus Christus has picked up on the four meanings for the word ‘rider’ in his painting, A Goldsmith in his Shop.
-The tower of coins pictured above is one example.
+The tower of coins pictured below is one example.
 It shows a Rider or Cavalier d’or propped against the stack.